Franky238/MeteoAuth/README.md

 # Meteo Authentication
 ### Brief description
 Meteo Authentication is a project to provide meteorological data from Raspberry PI to user.
-The main purpose of this project is to practice with Docker, Java, Spring Boot, Angular, JWT, Swagger and Cassandra Database.
+The main purpose of this project is to practice with Docker, Java, Spring Boot, Angular, JWT, Swagger and PostgreSQL Database.

 ### Setup manual:

 ##### Setup cassandra database in Docker container

 * First time you need to create a volume

   `docker volume create --name=docker-postgres`

 * Create, start and let the container running